-Compare SUVs from Holden, Honda, Hyundai, Mazda, Mitsubishi, Nissan, Subaru and Toyota on factors including driving experience, point of sale service, after sales service, reliability, value for money, car servicing and overall satisfaction.
+Compare SUV models from Audi, BMW, Ford, Holden, Honda, Hyundai, Kia, Mazda, Mitsubishi Motors, Nissan, Subaru and Toyota on after sale service, driving experience, reliability, car servicing, value for money, point of sale service and overall satisfaction.

 See our Ratings Methodology.

-Finding a car that you can easily picture yourself in the driver’s seat of can be a tough gig, with the Australian car market as competitive as ever.
+Finding a new car that you can easily picture yourself in the driver’s seat of can be a tough gig, with the Australian car market as competitive as ever.
 With the variety on offer, it often becomes decision after decision, which can be a stressful time for many.
-How and where we drive has become almost as big a factor as what we drive, with small cars rising in popularity due to reduced running costs, while larger 4WDs and utes remain a popular option for those who like to get away on the weekends.
-But SUVs are now the go-to option for many Aussie families, finding the middle ground between fuel-efficient sedans and spacious 4WDs.
+How and where we drive has become almost as big of a factor as what we drive, with small cars popular due to reduced running costs, while big 4WDs and utes remain a solid option for those who like to get away on weekends.
+But SUVs are now the go-to for many Aussie families, finding the middle ground between fuel-efficient sedans and spacious 4WDs.

 Picking a new car for yourself can be hard enough, but finding the right one for your family adds an extra element to the decision-making process.
-Fortunately, Canstar Blue is here to offer some guidance as we have surveyed hundreds of SUV owners across the country to find out about their experiences with their new wheels, meaning you can get a good idea of how several major brands stack up before you head to the dealers.
-Eight major manufacturers feature in our 2018 SUV ratings, but Aussie motorists couldn’t separate two of them at the top.
+Fortunately, Canstar Blue is here to offer some guidance, as we have surveyed hundreds of SUV owners across the country to find out about their experiences with their new wheels, meaning you can get a good idea of how the major brands stack up before you head to the dealers.
+This year, more than 800 Aussies have ranked 12 SUV brands on our roads.

 In the market for Car Insurance?
 Below is a snapshot of featured 4 or 5 Star Rated policies on Canstar’s database, with a link to the providers’ website.
 The results are sorted by Star Rating (highest to lowest), and was formulated based on a male aged 25-29 in QLD without coverage for an extra driver under 25 years old.
 To see policies more relevant click below to view all Canstar rated Car Insurance products.